Clacton-on-Sea: 20th century

 A big role in the town during the pre- and post-war period was played by the Kingsman family, which bought and developed the pier and ran a pleasure-steamer service from London.
 A summer sea excursion to Calais also ran until the early 1960s.
 Butlin's reopened the holiday camp after the war.
 This, along with the expansion of the nearby chalet town of Jaywick, originally a speculative private development of inter-war years, and increasingly capacious caravan sites, all swelled by the movement of retired Londoners into the area, altered the character of the town.

-Throughout the 1960s Clacton beach remained a popular summer excursion for residents of Essex and east London and in August was often crammed to capacity in the area around the Pier.
+Throughout the 1960s, Clacton beach remained a popular summer excursion for residents of Essex and east London and in August was often crammed to capacity in the area around the Pier.
 The pirate radio ship MV Galaxy (originally known as USS Density), which broadcast Wonderful Radio London, was anchored offshore from 1964 until its forced closure in 1967.

 With the advent of cheap flights to Mediterranean resorts in the 1970s, the holiday industry began to decline.
-Increasingly, hotels' and guest-houses' spare capacity came to be used as 'temporary' accommodation by the local authority to house those on welfare, refugees, migrants and asylum seekers.
-Pier Ward, in the centre of the town, is one of the poorest in the UK (nearby Jaywick is often cited as the poorest of all).
+Pier Ward, in the centre of the town, is one of the poorest in England; nearby Jaywick was cited as the poorest of all in 2025.